huggla/secure_and_minimal/README.md

 ### BUILDIMAGE (huggla/secure_and_minimal:$SaM_VERSION-build)
 Helper-image where the building process takes place (don't touch!).

-# The container startup process
+# The container start process
-During the startup process the Secure and Minimal framework secures and prepares the container according to the given VAR-parameters.
+During the start process the Secure and Minimal framework secures and prepares the container according to the given VAR-parameters.
+The start process can also be tailored for each SaM-image during the build process by adding shell scripts in standardized folders along with the Dockerfile.
+All commands in the start process, except the final one, is executed by the root user, but with reduced capabilities.
+The final command (VAR_FINAL_COMMAND) is normally executed as a non-privileged user (VAR_LINUX_USER).

+## VAR-parameters
 A VAR-parameter is an ENV-variable whos name starts with "VAR_".
 ENV-variables without the VAR-prefix are discarded during container startup, and is not passed to the final command.
 Some VAR-parameters are standardized and exists in all or many SaM-images.
 VAR-parameters can be set in the Final-block and are inherited from given BASEIMAGE, but they can also be set/changed at runtime with docker run -e.

 # DOCUMENTATION IN PROGRESS!!!
 ...